bandframework/surmise/docs/rng_dev_guide.rst

 High-level
 ^^^^^^^^^^
-To adhere to the |surmise| RNG requirements related to easing implementation and maintainance by using only one, large statistics package with RNG capabilities, this design stipulates that all sampling of random numbers in |surmise| occur using either the
+To adhere to the |surmise| RNG requirements related to easing implementation and maintenance by using only one, large statistics package with RNG capabilities, this design stipulates that all sampling of random numbers in |surmise| occur using either the

-* ``scipy.stats`` package (preferrably using improved interface introduced at v1.15.0) or
+* ``scipy.stats`` package (preferably using improved interface introduced at v1.15.0) or
 * ``scipy.stats`` RNG currently in use (|eg| using the RNG's ``choice`` method).